xunit/xunit/site/docs/getting-started/v3/migration.md

 * `IFrontControllerDiscoverer` has been added, with a `Find` method for finding tests (without running them), as well as exposing the metadata about the test project (including the `CanUseAppDomains` property that was removed from `IFrontController`).

+* `ISourceInformationProvider.GetSourceInformation` has changed its return value from `ISourceInformation` to `(string? sourceFile, int? sourceLine)`.

 * `TestExecutionSummary` (for a single test assembly) has been replaced by `TestExecutionSummaries` (for multiple test assemblies).

 * `XunitFrontController` has been updated for the new front controller contract, and is now `IAsyncDisposable` instead of `IDisposable`.
-Bulk deserializer and tst descriptor functionality has been removed.
+Bulk deserializer and test descriptor functionality has been removed.